BrightWearables/pxt-microbit-push-button-game/README.md

 When asked, name it ``||variables:pushed||``
 Drag the new ``||variables:set pushed to 0||`` block into ``||basic:on start||``, then change the value of ``||variables:pushed||`` to 1.

-Do this:
 ![create a variable](https://raw.githubusercontent.com/BrightWearables/pxt-microbit-push-button-game/master/docs/static/makeVariableMakeCodeSmaller.gif)

-To end up with this code:
+You should end up with this code:
 ```blocks
 pushed = 1
 ```